-Aerogel, also referred to as “frozen smoke,” has been difficult to adapt to most uses because of its fragility.
-The Thermablok material overcomes this by using a unique fiber to suspend a proprietary formula of aerogel so that it can be bent or compressed while still retaining its amazing insulation properties.
+Aerogel, also referred to as “frozen smoke,” has been difficult to adapt to most uses because of its compressibility and fragility.
+Compressibility of an insulating material of course destroys its insulating effectiveness.
+The Aerogel in Thermablok material overcomes this by using a proprietary thermal process to strengthen its formula such that it is by far the least compressible of all other known aerogels.
+This allows it to be bent or be under great pressure while still retaining its amazing insulation properties.

-Now available to the building industry, just one, 3/8-inch x 1½-inch (6.25mm x 38mm) strip of Thermablok added to each stud edge before hanging drywall or sheating is all that is needed to tackle thermal bridging problems and contribute towards maximum R value.
+Now available to the building industry, just one thin Thermablok Aerogel Insulation Strip®(pat.pend) added to the edge of each stud before adding gypsum or sheeting is all that is needed to tackle thermal bridging problems and contribute towards maximum R-value.

 Thanks to its hydrophobic properties, Thermablok will not age, mold, or mildew.
-Thermablok uses an amorphorus silica (distantly different from crystaline silica) aerogel insulating material which is environmentally safe and recyclable.
+Thermablok uses an amorphous silica (distinctly different from crystalline silica) aerogel insulating material which is environmentally safe and recyclable.

 Thermablok aerogel insulation is made up of a composite material consisting of aerogel embedded within a fiberglass type matrix.